jbrown1618/vector/docs/api/vector.sparsematrix.trace.md

 `S`

+The trace

+## Remarks

-The trace of the matrix
+The trace of a matrix is the sum of the entries along the main diagonal